 How do you store my details?

-You can trust us at BMS Salvage, and be sure in the knowledge that we are fully GDPR Complaint and take the protection of our customers personal information very seriously.
+You can trust us at BMS Salvage, and be sure in the knowledge that we are fully GDPR Compliant and take the protection of our customers personal information very seriously.

 Where can I find your terms and conditions?

 You can find our full terms and conditions here.